keeto/slab/README.md

 ## The `slab` CLI Compiler

 You can also used the command-line `slab` utility to generate template files.
+You can use the compiler using node or the standalone rhino version.

+### Node

+Install Slab via npm:

+	$ npm install slab

+You can then use the `slab` utility to compile your templates:

+	$ slab myTemplates.slab > myTemplates.js

+### Standalone Rhino

 Put the slab repository somewhere in your machine, add these lines to your shell's RC files:

 	# Change /path/to/slab!
 	export SLABHOME=/path/to/slab
 	export PATH=$SLABHOME/bin:$PATH

-After that you'll be able to run the `slab` utility.
+After that you'll be able to run the `slab-rhino` utility.
 Simply pass it a set of files and it'll output the generated templates:

-	$ slab myTemplates.slab > myTemplates.js
+	$ slab-rhino myTemplates.slab > myTemplates.js

 ## Credits